jon-harper/jon-harper.github.io/docs/abs/about.md

 - Fair chemical resistance
 - Difficult to recycle for consumers
 - Poor solvent resistance
-- Not food safe
+- Most resins are not food safe
-- Burning produces toxic off-gassing
+- Combustible under open flame

 </div>
 </div>

 ABS has several properties in the "Pros" list that are useful for manufacturers, particularly how easily it can be shaped and machined.
-ABS tolerates most temperatures in the home outside of open flame, though food safety and burning when exposed to open flame are both concerns.
+ABS tolerates most everyday temperatures, though food safety and burning when exposed to open flame are both concerns.

 Since both food safety and solvents are a problem, ABS is generally kept away from garages and kitchens.
-Lastly, ABS degrades under UV light and will yellow and crack over time when left in sunlight.
-A UV-stable substitute, ASA, is discussed in more detail under [Alternatives](materials.md#alternatives).
+Lastly, ABS degrades is not UV-stable and yellows and cracks over time when left in sunlight.
+A UV-stable and weather-resistant substitute, ASA, is discussed in more detail under [Alternatives](materials.md#alternatives).

-ABS recycling is widely performed but is generally not available to consumers.
+Pre-consumer ABS recycling is performed, but ABS recycling is not generally available to consumers.

 [^a3]:
     For this reason, properties of ABS and many other plastics (density, etc.) are often given within a range.